Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

                          v.DE.1) Outcome #1: hand vector #1 has a stronger "quality of hand" (e.g., it's two-pair is comprised of a pair of 9's versus
                                  hand vector's two-pair being a pair of 6's).
 Hand #1 is used as the winner of the comparison/evaluation (denoted by
-                                 an integer 1).
+                                 an integer 1 being returned).
 The Evaluation/comparison process stops and sends along the winner onto the next main stage: Result                                      Return.

                          v.DE.2) Outcome #2: hand vector #2 has a stronger "quality of hand" (e.g., it's two-pair  is comprised of a pair of 9's versus
                                  hand vector #1's two-pair being a pair of 6's).
 Hand #2 is used as the winner of the comparison/evaluation (denoted by
-                                 an integer 2).
+                                 an integer 2 being returned).
 The Evaluation/comparison process stops and sends along the winner onto the next main stage: Result                                      Return.

                          v.DE.3) Outcome #3: both hand vectors are the same "quality of hand" (e.g., it's straight is comprised of cards 4-8 versus
                                  hand vector's straight being composed of cards 4-8 as well; thus, they are the same "quality").
 Do note that no suit is
                                  of higher quality than another suit.
-A definitive tie is the result of the comparison/evaluation (denoted by an integer 3).
+A definitive tie is the result of the comparison/evaluation (denoted by an integer 3 being                                        returned).
 The Evaluation/comparison process stops and sends along the tie result onto the next main stage: Result Return.

  - 6) Result Return (End of validator/evaluator): The result of the evaluation stage is determined.
 In the current implementation,
       the result is not actually returned, but rather it is used to print the winner to the console.